-Waiting list
+Waiting List

 If the school receives more applications than there are places available, a waiting list will be maintained by the school until the last school day of the summer term.
 Places from the waiting list will be offered in the order set out in the oversubscription criteria and not in the order that the applications were received.
-After each added child, the list will be ranked again in line with the published oversubscription criteria (see school website for further details).
+After each added child, the list will be ranked again in line with the published oversubscription criteria.

-The school works in accordance with the Fair Access Protocol held by the local authority (Sheffield City Council); should a vulnerable child within the protocol require a place at the school, they will take precedence over any child on the waiting list.
+The school works in accordance with the Fair Access Protocol held by the local authority (Birmingham City Council); should a vulnerable child within the protocol require a place at the school, they will take precedence over any child on the waiting list.

-Late applications
+Late Applications